cloudfoundry-attic/bosh-notes/persistent-disk-mgmt.md

 - pagination?
 - filtering based on instance/deployment/time?
 - can be disabled so orphaned disks will cleaned up very timely (~minutes instead of days)
+- when attaching a disk to an instance raise an error if instance is not meant to have a persistent disks?